equinux/enterprise-vpn-rollout/README.md

 - SonicWall IPsec and SSL
 - WireGuard®

-The best corporate network security practises need to

 # Enterprise Rollout
 There are several ways to roll VPN Tracker out to your organization.
 This guide you through the steps for our recommended option.
-Please reach out to our team, report an issue or open a pull request if you have any questions.
+Please [reach out to our team](https://www.vpntracker.com/us/faq//2/?site=vpntracker.com&ci=default&&tab=contact), report an issue or open a pull request if you have any questions.

 ### Pre-requisites
 Before you start rolling out VPN Tracker, this guide assumes that